Colorado DUI Defense

 It's simple, really.
 All I need to do is ask you a few questions (Colorado License Interview), and I can tell you if you may qualify (But please understand, I cannot guarantee that you will get a Colorado license.
 I'm not the one who makes that decision.).

-Except in a few cases, the longest you can lose your license here in Colorado for traffic matters is five years.
-There's not much I can do about that.
-But if your state has revoked or suspended your license for 10 years, being able to get a license back after five years is very meaningful.
-Particularly if you are close to the end of five years.
+Except in a few cases, the longest you can lose your license here in Colorado for traffic matters is five years, and then even after one year, you may qualify for early reinstatement, If your state has revoked or suspended your license for along period, being able to get a license back after one year is very meaningful.
+Particularly if you are close to the end of the one year.

-Depending on your record, you may be eligible for a Colorado license after even fewer years.
+Depending on your record, you may be eligible for a Colorado license after one year.
 Here is the regulation that makes a license possible even though another state has a hold on you.
-If the hold is by Michigan or Massachusetts, just follow the instructions on this page.
-DO not call if the hold is from Michigan or Massachusetts, unless you are turned down in Colorado.
-You most likely will be issued a license in spite of the hold because they are not a part of the compact.

 Here's Exactly How it Works

 First, you would apply for a license here in Colorado.
 Because of the hold from another state, you will be turned down.
 You must have proper identification when you apply and must tell about the hold.
 Also you will need documentation of your address.
 We will go with you during the application if your only holds are from Michigan or Massachusetts.